Areas of Practice

 In situations where one needs to equitably distribute assets, such as a divorce, an appraisal may be necessary .This appraisal uses marketable cash value to determine the value of each item.

 A misunderstood aspect of appraisals is the concept of value.
 Every work of art has multiple values, and depending on the situation the appraiser will use a different value in the appraisal.
-The know which value will be used you must know what the purpose of your appraisal is.
+To know which value will be used you must know the purpose of your appraisal.
 The two most commonly used are fair market value and retail replacement value.

 Retail Replacement Value